Have a first date coming up? Looking for an estranged relative?

 So how do these sister sites compare?
 Instant Checkmate shares some of TruthFinder’s standout features.
 It’s transparent about how information can be used.
 It also includes links to social media accounts and has an app so you can use it on the go.

 It also has a few things that TruthFinder doesn’t.
 Instant Checkmate offers a discount trial, something TruthFinder lacks.
 Instant Checkmate also doesn’t have as many red herring messages about how juicy a report may be.
 There are some of the same pop ups here and there, but the site doesn’t go overboard and make every search subject sound like a potential serial killer.

 Still have questions about Instant Checkmate?
 We might be able to help you out.

 How can I use this information?

-The most important thing to keep in mind is that Instant Checkmate or any similar service is not an official channel from which any legal decisions can be made and will not hold up as evidence in a court of law.
+Instant Checkmate or any similar service isn’t an official channel through which legal decisions can be made.
+Information from the site won’t hold up as evidence in a court of law.
 Any information uncovered in these reports should be double-checked and verified against official records (such as criminal offenses).

-So before you sign up, make sure you don’t need to use Instant Checkmate for anything that would require Fair Credit Reporting Act (FCRA) compliance, including decisions about the following:
+Before you sign up, make sure you don’t need to use Instant Checkmate for anything that requires Fair Credit Reporting Act (FCRA) compliance, including decisions about the following: